 “Where payments are attributed to a specific project – [list the payment types levied by project] - then the total amounts per type of payments shall be disaggregated by project.
 Where payments are levied at an entity level rather than at a project level – [list the payment types levied by company] – the payments will be disclosed at an entity level rather than at a project level.”

 In accordance with the EITI Standard, all oil, gas and mining companies that make material payments to a government entity, including state-owned enterprises (SOEs) are required to disclose their payments.
 This principle is retained also in project level reporting.
 However, in arrangements which involve multiple parties it might be necessary to identify what kind of payments are effectuated by the different parties to the contract.
-It might also be necessary to look at the payments effectuated by government bodies, like SOEs.
+It might also be necessary to look at the payments effectuated by different companies or received by different government bodies, including SOEs.
 MSGs are therefore advised to consider the following questions:

-(1) Are projects involving multiple participants common in your country?
-If so, who effectuates the payments to the government?
+(1) Are there projects involving multiple companies/participants common in your country?
+If so, who makes the payments to the government?

-Given the risks and costs associated in particular with upstream oil and gas projects, agreements are often entered into by several companies which act together in a consortium.
-They share risk, costs and financing and typically designate an operating company which may have more administrative and operational responsibilities than other participants.
+Given the risks and costs associated in particular with upstream oil and gas projects, agreements are often entered into by several companies which act together in a consortium or joint venture.
+These joint ventures may be incorporated as a new company, in which they report as all other companies under step 1 and 2, or remain unincorporated.
+Unincorporated joint ventures often share risk, costs and financing through joint venture agreements (JVA) or joint operating agreements (JOA) and typically designate an operating company or “operator” which manages most joint administrative and operational tasks on behalf of all the participants.

 “[…] responsible under the PSC for payment, […] out of the Government’s Share of Profit Petroleum, of the Contractor’s liability for Royalty, Petroleum Impost, Petroleum Profits Tax, Supplemental Petroleum Tax, Petroleum Production Levy, Green Fund Levy, Unemployment Levy and any other taxes or impositions whatsoever measured upon income or profits arising directly from the operations.”
-(Trinidad and Tobago EITI Report 2014 and 2015, page 65 ).
+(10)

 This means that all payment liabilities levied on companies for these projects are voided, while the only payment obligation levied on projects is the Government’s Share of Profit Petroleum, less the payments made by MEEI on behalf of the companies.

-Company example: Proportionate reporting of production entitlements by Statoil
+Company reporting examples: Operator and proportionate reporting of production entitlements by BP and Equinor

 (2) Does a state-owned enterprise operate in your country?
 If so, what role do they play and how do they disaggregate payments and/or receipts?